What is it?

 Conventional treatment includes surgery to remove the deposits, hormone treatment to block periods and painkillers.
 Gonadotrophins (GnRH agonists) create an artificial menopause but can also cause flushes, sweats and mood swings.

 Endometriosis can be helped by diet.
 Recent research at the American society of Reproductive Medicine has found diet can reduce pain in endometriosis by 50% and increased fertility.
 The commonest foods to cause problems are wheat (86%) and milk products (milk contains many hormones and some can stimulate the womb).
-Milk today comes mainly from pregnant cows.
+Milk today comes partly from pregnant cows.
 The levels of hormones in pregnant cows are 5 to 30 times higher than in those who are not pregnant.
 This creates too much hormonal stimulation.

 A study of 207 with endometriosis who were put on a gluten-free diet for 12 months found 75% had significant pain relief and all of the women felt better.